KISS your silver goodbye

 Why?

-We're, basically, using flamethrower for cooking, and then pointing out that it doesn't work with some dishes.
-Of course it's not a cooking silver bullet!
+We're, basically, using flamethrower for cooking, and then pointing out that it doesn't work for some(!) dishes.
+Of course it doesn't - it's not meant for cooking in the first place!

 Since AI has advanced so far, recently, tides are moving towards indie development.
 Devs are just more capable of achieving things on their own.
 It makes all that corporate ballast redundant, allowing them to do what they want to do in a most efficient way they possess.
 They don't need OOP jungle or k8s with containers nor other stuff to implement discord bots, web pages, browser extensions in plain and simple way.
-Soon silver will, probably, melt, and flamethrower chefs will be fiended in their obsession.
+Soon silver will, probably, melt, and flamethrower chefs will be banished with their obsession.